 The chocolate brown burning super-plastic base clay (to which 20% coarse grog is added) matures at cone 6.
 Yet this is a cone 10R body.
 The grog stabilizes the fired matrix enough that it stands up in the kiln.
 And it fires to a dense product that can withstand any weather.
 Any porosity that can be measured is only from the grog.
 A number of manufacturers around the world make bodies like this, some can have almost double the grog this one has.
+These employ engobes (a brown and a blue, applied at the leather hard stage - L3954N) on the insides, enabling a smoother glaze surface.

 Pages that reference this post in the Digitalfire Reference Database: